CNZENapps/Falling-Ball/README.md

 * Always keep moving and look for openings below.
 * Don’t pause too long on one platform.
 * Quick reactions = more time before reaching the top!

----

-Would you like a short guide or tutorial on how to make a game like this using JavaScript and canvas؟ 🎮💻